Our school, the curriculum, and our teachers.

 Elective classes for these two grades include: Creative Writing, Drama, Game Theory, Graphic Design, Leadership, Running, Woodshop, and Yearbook.

+Our goal in the math department is for students to develop a love for math.
+Students will develop a love of math when they feel confident with the material, see how math is used in real life, and develop the mental tools they need to become strong problem solvers and critical thinkers.
 Holy Rosary School teaches to the Common Core Standards in its math program (http://www.corestandards.org/Math/).
 In Grades K-4, students are building a strong mathematical foundation for grades 5-8 and beyond.
 Emphasis is mastery of key concepts.

 In Grades K-5, the primary grade level text is McGraw-Hill: MyMath, which is supplemented to provide differentiated learning opportunities.